ryanstout/stoutlang/docs/why_a_new_language.md

 ## New Platforms

 Often (though not always), new languages gain adoption based on the platforms they are optimized for.
-WebAssembly not only allows the first real alternative to JavaScript in the browser, it also is well optimized for near instant startup times, allowing for lambda and other edge server usages.
+WebAssembly not only allows the first real alternative to JavaScript in the browser, it also is well optimized for near instant startup times, allowing it to run on lambda and other edge services.
 The LLVM already targets most existing hardware platforms, but WebAssembly (and specifically [WASI](https://wasi.dev/interfaces)) removes much of the complexity of supporting multiple platforms at a low level.

 By targeting the LLVM and making WebAssembly a first class citizen, there is the possibility to have an ecosystem where all packages run across the web, server, edge, and mobile without any extra code to manage each platform.